Belarus: Religion

 Saint Sophia Cathedral in Polotsk is one of the oldest churches in Belarus.
 Its current style is an ideal example of baroque architecture in the former Polish–Lithuanian Commonwealth.

 According to the census of November 2011, 58.9% of all Belarusians adhered to some kind of religion; out of those, Eastern Orthodoxy made up about 82%: Eastern Orthodox in Belarus are mainly part of the Belarusian Exarchate of the Russian Orthodox Church, though a small Belarusian Autocephalous Orthodox Church also exists.
-Roman Catholicism is practiced mostly in the western regions, and there are also different denominations of Protestantism.
+Roman Catholicism is practised mostly in the western regions, and there are also different denominations of Protestantism.
 Minorities also practice Greek Catholicism, Judaism, Islam and neo-paganism.
 Overall, 48.3% of the population is Orthodox Christian, 41.1% is not religious, 7.1% is Roman Catholic and 3.3% follows other religions.

 Belarus's Catholic minority is concentrated in the western part of the country, especially around Grodno, consisting of a mixture of Belarusians and the country's Polish and Lithuanian minorities.
 President Lukashenko has stated that Orthodox and Catholic believers are the "two main confessions in our country".

-Belarus was once a major center of European Jews, with 10% of the population being Jewish.
-But since the mid-20th century, the number of Jews has been reduced by the Holocaust, deportation, and emigration, so that today it is a very small minority of less than one percent.
+Belarus was once a major centre of European Jews, with 10% of the population being Jewish.
+But since the mid-20th century, the number of Jews has been reduced by the Holocaust, deportation, and emigration, so that today it is a very small minority of less than one per cent.
 The Lipka Tatars, numbering over 15,000, are predominantly Muslims.
 According to Article 16 of the Constitution, Belarus has no official religion.
-While the freedom of worship is granted in the same article, religious organizations deemed harmful to the government or social order can be prohibited.
+While the freedom of worship is granted in the same article, religious organisations deemed harmful to the government or social order can be prohibited.